decorating

 .
 Clutter I generally find one partner is a neatnik and the other is less concerned with messes.
 I recommend drawers, baskets and boxes to keep organized.
 Get in the habit of clearing off surfaces daily.
 Group collections of objects for impact and decide which room is best for display.

 The most important element of this exploration for a successful remodel is a PLAN.
 I work with my clients to integrate the information into a strategy of selections, finish specifications and final choices.
-The finished room reveals a design that is a partnership
+The finished room reveals a design that is a partnership.

 In my weekly enewsletter, I regularly offer resourceful sources and tips to explore as you dip your toes into a new project.
 Alternatively, you can receive quick solutions by email.